-Start ArcCatalog and connect to the data folder using the "Connect to Folder" button and then browsing to the letter (F:?) selected above.
-You might as well make a connection to your home directory (U:?) now too.
+Start ArcCatalog and connect to the data folder using the "Connect to Folder" button and then browsing to the directory where you unzipped the data.

 Load the five data sets: oahucbpts.shp, allroad3.shp, cc-street.shp, streams.shp, and soils.shp into a new empty map (the Add-data "+" icon).

 Spend a few minutes getting familiar with the controls.
-Pan, zoom, and drag to get around the image.
+Use the check boxes in the legend to turn layers off and on.
+Pan, zoom, and drag to get around the map.
 Try the "back arrow" and "zoom to world" buttons.
-Use the check boxes in the legend to turn layers off and on.
 Change the colors on layers so they stand out better (rt click the layer's symbol in the TOC and...)

 Examine the properties of the data layers (right click the name in the legend, the layer properties are accessed at the bottom of the drop-down list).
 In particular, note the symbology tab and the general tab where the coordinate system is specified.